BV and BFV for the H-twisted Poisson sigma model: BV BFV for the Poisson sigma model

 Expanded in terms of the original fields, the ghost fields, and their antifields, this becomes:\footnote{Using the superfield expansions \eqref{2Dsuperfield1} and \eqref{2Dsuperfield2}, one ends up with an apparently different sign for the last term.
 However, this then is still a function integrated over $T[1]\Sigma$; transcribing this as an integral over a differential form on $\Sigma$, this term receives a change in its sign, as explained in detail in Sec.\ \ref{superfieldBVformalism} (see in particular Eq.\ \eqref{signchangingrule}).}

-In the AKSZ-formalism, it is evident---by its very construction---that this action satisfies the classical master equation $\sbv{S_{BV}}{S_{BV}}=0$: Indeed, the AKSZ-sigma model can be seen as the Hamiltonian lift to the mapping space $\underline{\mathrm{Hom}}(T[1] \Sigma,T^*[1]M) $ of the sum of two commuting differentials, one being the de Rham differential on the source space $T[1]\Sigma$ and the other one the Lie algebroid differential on target space $T^*[1]M$.
-Note that this construction cannot be applied as such to the $H$-twisted Lie algebroid structure on $T^*[1]M$ since, for $H\neq 0$, the corresponding nilpotent vector field $Q$ is not compatible with the symplectic form on $T^*[1]M$; this, however, is needed for the Hamiltonian lift in the AKSZ-formalism, see \cite{AKSZ,CFAKSZ,Ikeda:2012pv,RoytenbergAKSZ}.
+In the AKSZ formalism, it is evident---by its very construction---that this action satisfies the classical master equation $(S_{BV},S_{BV})=0$: Indeed, the AKSZ sigma model can be seen as the Hamiltonian lift of the sum of two commuting differentials to the mapping space $\underline{\mathrm{Hom}}(T[1] \Sigma,T^*[1]M)$, one being the de Rham differential on the source space $T[1]\Sigma$ and the other one the Lie algebroid differential on target space $T^*[1]M$.
+Note that this construction cannot be applied as such to the $H$-twisted Lie algebroid structure on $T^*[1]M$ since, for $H\neq 0$, the corresponding nilpotent vector field $Q$ is not compatible with the symplectic form on $T^*[1]M$; this, however, is needed for the Hamiltonian lift in the AKSZ formalism, see \cite{AKSZ,CFAKSZ,Ikeda:2012pv,RoytenbergAKSZ}.